 Bichon Frise’s make…

 Bichons are among the healthiest of all dog breeds.
-The proof of that is that they have a life expectancy of 15 years or more, which is greater than that of most dogs.
-That said however, they are still prone to develop certain medical conditions which can take a “bite” out of your wallet so we do want to at least mention them.
+The proof is that they have a life expectancy of 15 years or more, more significant than most dogs.
+However, they are still prone to develop certain medical conditions that can take a “bite” out of your wallet, so we want to mention them at least.

 Common medical conditions that could affect your Bichon Frise may include…